Members' Expenses 2013 - 2014

 |(View Breakdown)||(View Breakdown)||(View Breakdown)|

-The maximum Office Cost Expenditure (OCE) available for 2012-2013 is £73,583.
-This was set by the Independent Review Panel in the Northern Ireland Assembly Members’ Salaries, Allowances, Expenses and Pensions Determination March 2012.
-Where a Member is in receipt under any scheme prepared by the Independent Parliamentary Standards authority, of payments or allowances in connection with carrying out duties as a member of the House of Commons, the maximum OCE available is £27,594.
+The maximum Office Cost Expenditure (OCE) available for 2013-2014 is £71,378.
+This was set by the Independent Financial Review Panel (IFRP) in the Northern Ireland Assembly Members’ Salaries, Allowances, Expenses and Pensions Determination March 2012 (as amended in December 2012).
+Where a Member is in receipt, under any scheme prepared by the Independent Parliamentary Standards authority, of payments or allowances in connection with carrying out duties as a member of the House of Commons, the maximum OCE available is £17,844.
+Where a Member exceeds the £1,000 office resource allowance, the maximum OCE available is reduced by the amount of the excess

-Paid to meet the expenses incurred by a Member in connection with carrying out his or her Assembly duties, OCE is not an automatic entitlement paid to a Member by virtue of membership of the Assembly.
-It can only be paid to a Member who has actually incurred allowable expenditure.
+OCE is paid to meet the expenses incurred by a Member in connection with carrying out his or her Assembly duties.
+It is not an automatic entitlement paid to a Member by virtue of membership of the Assembly.
+OCE is only paid to a Member who has actually incurred admissible expenditure.

 Service charges may include utilities e.g. water, electricity etc as well as general maintenance and management charges.
 These charges are included in the lease agreement for the premises.

-Members are permitted to use OCE to purchase stationery for use in their constituency offices and where this stationery has been purchased from the central Assembly Stationery Office the supplier will be “NI Assembly”.
+Members are permitted to use OCE to purchase stationery, toners, supplies, office equipment etc. for use in their constituency offices and where these items have been purchased from the central Assembly Office Resources department the supplier will be “NI Assembly” and the items will not be analysed in detail but recorded as ‘Recharge Consumables’ expenditure.

 The information held by the Northern Ireland Assembly Commission in relation to the expenditure paid to volunteers from the OCE is regarded as sensitive personal data on political opinion.
 The Data Protection Act 1998 requires the Northern Ireland Assembly Commission to process this information in accordance with the Data Protection Principles which are set out in Schedule 1 Part 1 of the Act.
 The first Data Protection Principle requires the Northern Ireland Assembly Commission to process this sensitive personal data fairly and lawfully and requires that at least one of the conditions in Schedule 2 and Schedule 3 of the Act is met before it can publish the information.
 The Northern Ireland Assembly Commission does not consider that it has met any of the conditions in Schedule 3 which are necessary for publishing this sensitive personal data and is therefore not published.